jblindsay/whitebox-tools/readme.txt

 - Fixed a bug that prevented plugin tools from being discovered by the open-core when run from the command line on PATH when the working directory was something other than WBT.
 - Fixed several bugs in the ContoursFromPoints tool.
+- Fixed the z_factor calculation for large-extent DEMs in geographic coordinates for the geomorphometric shape metric tools, e.g. slope, aspect, hillshade, and curvatures.
+The new approach calculates a different z_factor conversion value for each row in the raster, rather than using a single value based on the raster mid-point latitude.
+This should help improve the accuracy of these shape indices on large-extent rasters in geographic coordinate systems.

 Version 1.5.0 (31-05-2021)
 - This release does not include very many new tools.
 Despite this, this is probably one of the largest